TernaryFortress/Security-Checklist/README.md

 # Security-Checklist

 !!
 This is a blueprint !!
 We need more of these !!
-Written by infosec professionals !!
+Written by actual infosec professionals !!

 This repository is designed to serve as a rolling-update security checklist for closing the holes that big-tech's data-whoring practices open up.